 If you ship large, lightweight items, you absolutely need to pay attention to dimensional weight (DIM) pricing.
 Carriers use DIM pricing to charge for the amount of space a package takes up on a truck, rather than its actual weight.
 To avoid unexpected costs, it’s vital to “understand how ‘volumetric weight’ and different weight limits affect the price.”
 Your contract should clearly define the DIM factor used to calculate this weight.
 A less favorable DIM factor can make your shipments much more expensive.
 Negotiating a better DIM factor or securing exemptions for certain package sizes can lead to substantial savings, especially if you can reduce your distribution and fulfillment costs by optimizing your packaging.

-Fuel Surcharge Calculations
+Decoding Your Fuel Surcharge Calculations

 Fuel surcharges are one of the most significant variable costs in any shipping agreement.
 These fees fluctuate with the price of fuel and are added as a percentage of your shipping charges.
 However, the calculation isn’t always straightforward.
 A successful negotiation requires “understanding the complex interplay between base rates, accessorial charges, service commitments, and contract terms.”
 Your agreement should specify which charges the fuel surcharge applies to.
 For example, is it applied only to the base transportation charge, or does it also apply to other accessorial fees?
 A well-negotiated contract can limit the application of fuel surcharges, saving you a considerable amount over the life of the agreement.